pan5431333/pyoptree/README.md

 ```

 ### Todos
-1. Implement "Warm Start" to speed up the time to solve the Mixed Integer Linear Programming (MILP);
+1. Implement "Warm Start" to speed up the time to solve the Mixed Integer Linear Programming (MILP); （Done √）
-2. Implement heuristics such as Generic Algorithms to approximate the optimal solution rapidly (but may be loss of accuracy);
+2. Implement heuristics such as CART、Generic Algorithms to approximate the optimal solution rapidly (but may be loss of accuracy);

 ### Hyper-parameter Tuning Experience
 Generally, there are three hyper-parameters that could be tuned for the Optimal Tree model: